 Figure 4.1: The top-left plot compares the pion reconstruction efficiency as a function of pseudorapidity for the proposed iTPC (red) and the existing TPC (blue).
 The top right plot demonstrates the marked improvement at lower pT for both pions and kaons at mid-rapidity.
 The bottom two plots show a factor of four increase in reconstruction efficiency, for all pT values, for pions and kaons in the forward region.

 An Endcap TOF+TRD system for Identifying Electrons (ETTIE) will be installed on the electron beam side of the TPC.
-The TRD will perform the critical function of identifying the recoiled electrons in e+p collisions, in addition to providing energy loss measurements and additional track points for momentum reconstruction.
+The TRD will perform the critical function of identifying the scattered electrons in e+p collisions, in addition to providing energy loss measurements and additional track points for momentum reconstruction.
 The electron identification power was studied for the ETTIE by using the hit position and total energy deposition in the Xe gas absorber of the TRD to construct a likelihood function, allowing the separation of electrons and hadrons.